Fraud Blocker

 How Lifestyle Factors Dictate Alzheimer’s Risk

-There are certain lifestyle factors that may lead to the development of conditions as people age.
-Alzheimer’s Disease is one of those conditions.
-While it is not completely preventable, a new study was conducted by researchers at the University of California.
-This post discusses the study, which demographics of the population are at risk, and what can be done to reduce those risks.
+There are certain lifestyle factors that may lead to the development of conditions as people age, and Alzheimer’s Disease is one of those conditions.

 displeased senior man with alzheimer disease holding photo album